 Looking for a fun Halloween activity for babies and toddlers?
+Squish bags are great for this age.
 Try a jack-o-lantern squish bag (or sensory bag).
 They take about two minutes to put together, and kids just love to play with them.
-This is one we made last year, and I’m excited to put together some new ones again this year.
+This is one we made last year as a toddler play activity, but it’s just as fun for preschoolers and big kids.
+I’m excited to put together some new sensory bags again this year.

 I also saw these eyeball sensory bags that were made with corn syrup if you have that on hand instead of hair gel.